inikishev/torchzero/docs/source/FAQ.rst

 .. code:: python

     import torchzero as tz

-    # construct it like this
     opt = tz.Modular(
         model.parameters(),
-        [tz.m.Adam(), tz.m.LR(1e-3), tz.m.Cautious(), tz.m.WeightDecay()]
-    )

-    # or like this
-    opt = tz.Modular(
-        model.parameters(),
         tz.m.Adam(),
+        tz.m.Cautious(),
         tz.m.LR(1e-3),
-        tz.m.Cautious(),
         tz.m.WeightDecay(),
     )

-In the example above, :code:`Adam`, being the first module, takes in the gradient, applies the adam update rule, and passes the resulting update the next next module - :code:`LR`.
-It multiplies the update by the learning rate and passes it to :code:`Cautious`, which applies cautioning and passes it to :code:`WeightDecay`, which adds a weight decay penalty.
-The resulting update is then subtracted from the model parameters.
+In this examples, we're constructing an optimizer with four modules:

+* Adam: applies the Adam update rule to the gradients an passes to the :code:`Cautious` module.
+* Cautious: Applies "cautioning" to the update and passes it to :code:`LR`.
+* LR(1e-3): Scales the update by 1e-3 and passes it to :code:`WeightDecay`.
+* WeightDecay: Adds a weight decay penalty to the update.
+Since this is applied after :code:`Adam` and :code:`LR`, weight decay is fully decoupled.

+The resulting update is subtracted from model parameters.

 It is recommended to always add an :py:class:`tz.m.LR<torchzero.modules.LR>` module to support lr schedulers and per-layer learning rates (see :ref:`how do we handle learning rates?`).